Georgetown main

 Good Morning, Georgetown

 I bring my laptop but leave my pajamas at home, where they belong, and soak up their collective collegiate energy.
 Inevitably, I’ll start to reminisce about my university days.
 That leads me to wonder what my daughter is up to at college right now.
 Where does she get her coffee?
-Then I think about writing a post about Seattle.
+Then, I think about writing a post about Seattle.
 Or, about coffee.
 Or, about coffee in Seattle.
 What was her starting Wordle word?
-Next thing I know, three hours have passed and I’ve nothing to show for it but an empty mug and a disappointing 5/6 Wordle score.
+Next thing I know, three hours have passed, and I’ve nothing to show for it but an empty mug and a disappointing 5/6 Wordle score.

 Insider Tip: According to the ever-studious Georgetown University students, the seating area behind the coffee machines is the best place to meet up and get work done.